 - Crowdsource validation – the student's device sends a signal to an electronic beacon in the classroom to indicate the student's location.
 Bluetooth and location services must be enabled to successfully check in.

 This validation mechanism works only for mobile devices (iOS and Android).
 If Crowdsource validation is the only validation mechanism configured, Web App users are directed to use a mobile device.Crowdsource Validation

 - IP validation – uses the student’s device's network address to confirm if they were connected to a valid network when the checking was performed.
 The institution configures subnetwork addresses (subnets) that are considered valid, and if the student is on the network (via WIFI, VPN, Ethernet), they are successfully checked-in.

 If Absence reasons are configured, students have the option to indicate an absence and select the reason for the absence from a predefined list.

-Clicking the History button displays the student's check-in history.
-The page has a date filter tab at the top, enabling students to switch between views of the check-ins of that day, the previous day (yesterday), and the last 7 days.
+Selecting the History button displays the student's check-in history for the last four days.
+The institution can enable the Attendance widget for the check-in history that provides students with a breakdown of their check-ins over the selected period, as per the date filter tab.
+The page has a date filter tab at the top, enabling students to switch between views of the check-ins of that day, the previous day (yesterday), and the last four weeks.